Cynesiz/LockSmith-Anti-Lockout/README.md

 # Server-Anti-Lockout
 !
 This is a work in progress and code has not been tested. !

 A mechanism to prevent server lock outs by automatically reverting to an emergency configuration and/or reboot depending on a predefined set of factors.
-I mainly wrote this because everyone makes mistakes, lockouts can be extremely frustrating and time-consuming and because I hate using HP ILO.
+I mainly wrote this because everyone makes mistakes, lockouts can be extremely frustrating and because I hate using HP ILO.

 ## Features Under Development
 - All options fully configurable